andrewcumming/phys512/project_instructions.md

 - explain what you have done and how the code works so that another student in the course could understand what you did and reproduce your work,

 - demonstrate critical thinking while carrying out the project.
-For example, by checking whether your code was producing the right answer by comparing with analytic solutions in appropriate limits or comparing with previous published results, or by discussing whether the results make sense physically.
+For example, in the choice of numerical approach and specific library routines that you are using, by checking whether your code was producing the right answer by comparing with analytic solutions in appropriate limits or comparing with previous published results, or by discussing whether the results make sense physically.